-- Spray Vinegar or Rub an Onion Your Windows – People swear by these tricks.
+- Spray vinegar or rub an onion on your windows: People swear by these tricks.
 The idea behind spraying vinegar on your windshield and windows the night before is that it freezes at a lower temperature than water, so they aren't as likely to frost over while you're sleeping.
-And, the oil from a cut onion rubbed generously across the glass can keep Jack Frost from riming your windows.
+And, the oil from a cut onion rubbed generously across the glass can keep Jack Frost from riming your windows;

 Now that you know the preventative measures to take against freezing temperatures, let's look at some solutions to try today.

-5 Homemade Deicing Sprays You Can Make Right Now
+7 Homemade De-Icing Sprays You Can Make Right Now

 These homemade windshield de-icers will require a spray bottle (or a large sprayer for walkways).
 If you have a previously unused or clean one lying around, great!
 If not, make sure to thoroughly rinse any chemicals from a reused bottle to avoid adverse reactions with the ingredients in your DIY deicer.

 Three parts white (cleaning) vinegar and one part water.

 Solution #2: Isopropyl Alcohol and Water